TzorAL/daily-random-xkcd/README.md

 # 🎲 Daily Random xkcd 🎲

 ## 📖 About
 This repository **automatically generates a daily random xkcd comic** and serves it as an **RSS feed**.
 Each day, a new comic is fetched, formatted, and made available for subscription.
-Users can configure **RSS.app** to send email notifications whenever a new comic is available in the feed.
+Users can configure RSS feed reader to send email notifications whenever a new comic is available in the feed.
 It also features a fun xkcd-themed 404 error page that showcases a random comic in a playful layout.

 ---